 As discussed above, strategic management requires the manager to study the company’s future and the market.
 Researching the future continuously.
 The managers can anticipate the change.
 When done effectively, strategic management can lead the organization to proact to a change or even bring around the change in the market.
 Strategic management lets the companies make decisions based on detailed forecasts and not impulsive reactions.
 It enables the firm to take measures at a primitive stage of a new trend and reckon the lead time for efficient management.

 Strategic management renders a strong inducement for the employees and management to attain company objectives.
-It functions as the foundation for management control and assessment.
 Strategic management also guarantees that the top executives have a united opinion on strategic problems.

 The employees at all levels are included in the strategic management process.
-The employees feel more engaged and motivated to work.
+As a result, the employees feel more engaged and motivated to work.
 Necessary training is provided to the employees, and the inter-process of strategy implementation is done through the employees.
 This increases the efficiency of the employees.
+With a strategic workflow the performance management of the organizations is benefited.
 When the employees feel they are a part of the organization’s more astonishing view and are considered necessary to fulfill the organizational goals, they will be willing to give their best to the company.
-Their performance improves and the organization is ultimately benefited.

-The profitability of the business unit depends upon the maximum utilization of the available resources.
-The managers can make full use of financial resources and use maximum labor capacity to increase the unit’s productivity and profitability with the help of strategic management.
+The business unit’s profitability depends upon the maximum utilization of the available resources.
+Therefore, the managers can make full use of financial resources and use maximum labor capacity to increase the unit’s productivity and profitability with the help of strategic management.

 Strategic management helps the organization to reduce its expenses on unnecessary investments.
 For example, the fixed capital of any company is the amount invested in its fixed assets.
 With the help of strategic management, the managers may decide whether it would be profitable to invest in these fixed assets or rent them to decrease the fixed capital investment.

-An organizational gap is an activity from the set of departmental activities not assigned to any employee.
+An organizational gap is an activity from departmental activities not assigned to any employee.
 If such allotment is left out mistakenly, no employee can be held responsible for it.
 Because of the constant interaction and communication undertaken within the strategic management process, every employee receives equal work.
-Due to this reason, such organizational gaps can be avoided entirely.
-Such organizational gaps also a delay in the goal achieving capability of the business.
+Due to this reason, organizational gaps that delay the business’s goal-achieving capability can be avoided entirely.
 With strategic management, this hurdle is conquered.
-The company can strategically formulate OKRs to align the employees’ goals with the organization’s goals.

 Strategic management makes it necessary to dedicate to strategic planning.
-Strategic planning symbolizes an organization’s capability to fix their short term and long term objectives and ascertain the measures that need to be taken to accomplish those goals.
+Strategic planning symbolizes an organization’s capability to its short term and long term objectives and ascertain the measures that need to be taken to accomplish those goals.
 Here are the seven stages in the process of strategic management:

 The first stage of strategic management is to set the goals that the company wants to achieve.
-This step includes setting up of both the long term and short term goals.
-The manager should share these goals with the whole organization and explain how it will impact the business’s future.
-With this, each team member gets a sense of purpose for their jobs and feels engaged.
+This step includes setting up both the long term and short term goals.
+Next, the manager should share these goals with the whole organization and explain how they will impact its future.
+Each team member gets a sense of purpose for their jobs and feels engaged.

 The next stage is gathering all the necessary data and information.
 This information will be an inherent part of the organization’s vision and mission.
 The information regarding what changes might come in the future, the market share of the organization, the competitors’ market share, etc. are all the questions that need answers.

 After gathering the necessary information and defining their vision and mission, the next stage is to assess the present situation.
 This stage analyses the internal and external environments of the business and assesses its competitors.
-With all the information in hand, the managers should categorize it based on its relevance to the current situation.
+Finally, the managers should categorize all the information based on its relevance to the current situation with all the information in hand.

 After a thorough study of the information and the situation, the manager must formulate the strategy.
 The strategy thus made should be clear and transparent.
-Having a vague plan is worse than having none because it creates a loss of direction among the employees, giving rise to inefficiency and incomprehensibility.
+Having a vague plan is worse than having none because it creates a loss of direction among the employees, leading to inefficiency and incomprehensibility.

 The best way to determine if the strategy works or not is to implement it.
-The most critical skills at this level, are managerial skills.
-Communication of the strategy is inevitable, along with an explanation of the role of each employee.
-The new strategy must receive support all over the organization so that it can be effectively implemented.
+The most critical skills at this level are managerial skills.
+Communication of the strategy is inevitable, along with an explanation of each employee’s role.
+The new design must receive support all over the organization to be effectively implemented.

-In case the strategy is resulting in some adverse effects, the manager should reconsider the same and make necessary changes.
-If the strategy is working fine, the manager can anticipate future problems to create strategies.
+If the strategy results in some adverse effects, the manager should reconsider the same and make necessary changes.
+On the other hand, if the process is working fine, the manager can anticipate future problems to create strategies.